Where am I going?

 We have fresh fruit and snacks available to guests at all times.

 Breakfast: Toast, Muesli, Cereal, Fruit, Tea, Coffee & Juice.

 Morning Tea: Coffee, Tea, Milo, Cordial, Biscuits / Cake & Fruit.

-Lunch: Cold meats, Fresh Salads, Bread & Butter.
+Lunch: Cold meats, Fresh Salads.

 BYO Alcoholic Beverages and Soft Drinks.